Official Name: The Kingdom of Morocco

 Coface Country Risk Rating: A4 -- An already patchy payment record could be further worsened by a deteriorating political and economic environment.
 Nevertheless, the probability of a default is still acceptable.

-Ducroire Delcredere Political Risk Rating: 2 – low risk
+Credendo Political Risk Rating: 2 – Low risk

-Ducroire Delcredere Commercial Risk Rating: B – high risk
+Credendo Commercial Risk Rating: B – High risk

 Morocco has been a gateway to trade with Europe, Africa, and the Middle East for more than a thousand years.
 The country’s geographic position and the size of its market — 31 million strong — have made it a very attractive base for setting up industries targeting the North African market.
 Morocco enjoys significant assets including proximity to the European market, natural resources, vast tourist potential, and political stability.

 The Moroccan government actively encourages foreign investment and is taking measurable steps to improve the investment climate for foreign and domestic investors.
 Morocco has signed a free trade agreement with the United States, and an agreement of association with the European Union.
 The government has set up sixteen Regional Investment Centres (RDI) in the country with the aim of facilitating foreign investments.

 Economic Freedom: According to the 2019 Index of Economic Freedom, Morocco's economy is 60.1 percent free.
 This makes it the world's 89th freest economy.
 Morocco is ranked 9th out of 15 countries in the Middle East/North Africa region, and its overall score is slightly higher than the regional average.

 Transparency of Regulatory System: Although not perfect, Morocco's regulatory system is becoming increasingly transparent.
 The government is working to ensure that its procedures are transparent, efficient and quick.
 Still, routine permits, especially those required by local governments, can be difficult to obtain.
 In response to these problems, the government has launched reforms to streamline bureaucratic procedures.